adminhmi/hlog/readme.md

 #### Fields

-Hlog encourages careful, structured logging through logging fields instead of long, unparseable error messages.
+hlog encourages careful, structured logging through logging fields instead of long, unparseable error messages.
 For example, instead of: `log.Fatalf("Failed to send event %s to topic %s with key %d")`, you should log the much more
 discoverable: